Heapy/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
-* [mostafaalagamy/Metrolist](https://github.com/mostafaalagamy/Metrolist) - YouTube Music client for Android
 * [element-hq/element-x-android](https://github.com/element-hq/element-x-android) - Android Matrix messenger application using the Matrix Rust Sdk and Jetpack Compose
 * [carlrobertoh/ProxyAI](https://github.com/carlrobertoh/ProxyAI) - The leading open-source AI copilot for JetBrains.
 Connect to any model in any environment, and customize your coding experience in any way you like.
 * [KieronQuinn/Smartspacer](https://github.com/KieronQuinn/Smartspacer) - Smartspacer is a customisable widget for Android, but with a difference: It can upgrade the built in At a Glance on Pixels - without root!
+* [keiyoushi/extensions-source](https://github.com/keiyoushi/extensions-source) - Source code of extensions for Tachiyomi/Mihon and variants.
 * [maxrave-dev/SimpMusic](https://github.com/maxrave-dev/SimpMusic) - A simple music app using YouTube Music for backend
 * [fumiama/copymanga](https://github.com/fumiama/copymanga) - 拷贝漫画的第三方APP，优化阅读/下载体验
 * [GuoXiCheng/SKIP](https://github.com/GuoXiCheng/SKIP) - 自动跳过APP开屏广告